Last updated: June 18, 2026

 IHSS for children

-Apply through your county IHSS office.
-Ask the intake worker what forms are needed, including health care certification.
 Before the home visit, write a daily care log.
-Include help with bathing, toileting, feeding, dressing, mobility, medication-related tasks, seizures, elopement, self-injury, pica, unsafe cooking, or other serious safety risks.
+Include help with bathing, toileting, feeding, dressing, mobility, medical tasks, seizures, elopement, self-injury, pica, unsafe behavior, or serious safety risks.
+If you want to be your child’s paid provider, ask the county how parent-provider rules apply to your case.

-Developmental, early intervention, and school help
+Development, early intervention, and school help

 Regional centers and Early Start